thebaskota/Markdown/SQL.md

 * SQL stands for Structured Query Language
 * SQL lets you access and manipulate databases
 * SQL keywords are NOT case sensitive: select is the same as SELECT
+* Tutorial Based on w3schools , the database table can be found there to practice.
 ---
 **Semicolon after SQL Statements?**
 ```